runtimeverification/k/k-distribution/tutorial/1_k/1_lambda/lesson_2/README.md

 Now we have all the substitution machinery available for our definition.
-However, since our substitution is generic, it cannot know which language constructs bind variables; however, this information is critical in order to correctly solve the variable capture problem.
-Thus, you have to tell the substitution that your lambda construct is meant to be a binder.
-This is simply done using the attribute `binder`.
+However, since our substitution is generic, it cannot know which language constructs bind variables, and what counts as a variable; however, this information is critical in order to correctly solve the variable capture problem.
+Thus, you have to tell the substitution that your lambda construct is meant to be a binder, and that your `Id` terms should be treated as variables for substitution.
+The former is done using the attribute `binder`.
+By default, `binder` binds all the variables occurring anywhere in the first argument of the corresponding syntactic construct within its other arguments;
+you can configure which arguments are bound where, but that will be discussed in subsequent lectures.
+To tell K which terms are meant to act as variables for binding and substitution, we have to explicitly subsort the desired syntactic categories to the builtin `KVariable` sort.

 Now we are ready to define our first K rule.
 Rules are introduced with the keyword `rule` and make use of the rewrite symbol, `=>`.
 In our case,